The very definition of the pound for pound rankings accepts that the idea is limited, though they use the word subjective.

-Personally I like to look at overall ability rather than current ranking within the weight class, opponents beaten or being particularly brilliant in one area over others.
+I like to look at overall ability rather than current ranking within the weight class, opponents beat or being particularly brilliant in one area over others.

-It is for this reason that my ten below tends to favor fighters that I feel have a more complete skill set than others.
-Fundamentally I like fighters that can hit opponents and tend to not get hit.
+It is for this reason that my ten below tend to favour fighters that I feel have a more complete skill set than others.
+Fundamentally I like fighters who can hit opponents and tend to not get hit.

 Here are the fighters I rank in the top ten at the moment.